 - Three Police –detected serious crime [Comprising 13.8% of reported crimes 2012/13]

-This division comprises those crimes that are detected during police action and are naturally supposed to depict an upward trend.
-These include: Unlawful Possession of Firearm and Ammunition, Driving Under Influence (drugs and alcohol), and Unlawful Possession of and Dealing in Drugs.
+This division comprises those crimes that are detected during a police action and are naturally supposed to depict an upward trend.
+These include Unlawful Possession of Firearm and Ammunition, Driving Under Influence (drugs and alcohol), and Unlawful Possession of and Dealing in Drugs.

 Crimes having an impact on road conditions / Making driving dangerous

 Crimes such as theft and destruction of property have an impact on the roads we drive.
 A visitor to the Arrive Alive website has brought to our attention the threat posed by poor lighting on a stretch of the N3.
 This was referred to the South African National Roads Agency and the following response was received:

 N3- 12: Geldenhuy’s Interchange

 - The feeder/HT cable to mini-sub was stolen.
 The Mini-sub was vandalised.
 A temporary connection was done in order to get lights on.
 As soon the installation was energised it was discovered that the cables on the centre median were stolen